MicrosoftDocs/sql-docs/docs/ssma/db2/project-settings-synchronization-db2tosql.md

 ms.custom: ""
 ms.date: "01/19/2017"
 ms.reviewer: ""
-ms.suite: "sql"
 ms.technology: ssma
-ms.tgt_pltfrm: ""
 ms.topic: conceptual
-applies_to:
-  - "Azure SQL Database"
-  - "SQL Server"
 ms.assetid: a5629a72-8c17-46a4-bb4d-19d51a0b98a2
-caps.latest.revision: 4
 author: "Shamikg"
 ms.author: "Shamikg"
 manager: craigg
 ---
 # Project Settings(Synchronization) (DB2ToSQL)
-The Synchronization page of the **Project Settings** dialog box contains settings that customize how SSMA loads and refreshes database objects, such as tables and stored procedures, into [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)].
+The Synchronization page of the **Project Settings** dialog box contains settings that customize how SSMA loads and refreshes database objects, such as tables and stored procedures, into [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].

 The default actions options specify default settings for refreshing objects from the DB2 database and for synchronizing objects with the SQL Server database.
 For more information, see [Refresh from Database &#40;DB2ToSQL&#41;](../../ssma/db2/refresh-from-database-db2tosql.md).